aldelaro5/ghidra-gekko-broadway-lang/README.md

+NOTE: this got integrated into https://github.com/Cuyler36/Ghidra-GameCube-Loader which is where maintenance will be done from now on.

 # ghidra-gekko-broadway-lang
 Language definition for the Gekko and Broadway CPU variant used in the Nintendo GameCube and Nintendo Wii respectively.